 3D modeling is endless possibilities.
 This is the present and the future.
 This is all that surrounds us.
 Three-dimensional models, animation, visualization is a generalized, but far from complete list of features.

+How to make a 3D character?
 The range of software for developing 3D characters is truly amazing: from free to very expensive options, from a minimal set of tools for beginners to an advanced interface with a steep learning curve.

 Trying to determine the best program would be to abandon objectivity since each of them has its own advantages and target audience.
-Therefore, we will list the most common options that will be great helpers for implementing various ideas for creating 3D characters.
+Therefore, we will list the most common options that will be great helpers for implementing various ideas for making 3D characters.

 - 3ds Max